Father Opposing Anti-Trans Bill Arrested For Going 30 Seconds Over Speaking Time

-Category: World Politics Hits: 5Chris Attig, a parent who uses they/them pronouns, was arrested while testifying against an exclusionary, discriminatory anti-trans bill at the Arkansas statehouse on March 9.
+Category: World Politics Hits: 6Chris Attig, a parent who uses they/them pronouns, was arrested while testifying against an exclusionary, discriminatory anti-trans bill at the Arkansas statehouse on March 9.
 The bill, as previously covered at Daily Kos, would bar physicians from providing gender-affirming medical care to transgender and nonbinary youth.
 House Bill 1570, misleadingly called the “Arkansas Save Adolescents from Experimentation (SAFE) Act” would bar access to a wide range of gender-affirming treatments, including puberty blockers and hormonal therapy.
 As we know, this health care can literally be lifesaving for transgender folks of all ages, including youth.

 Read more https://crooksandliars.com/2021/05/father-opposing-anti-trans-bill-arrested